Chevrolet Suburban Insurance Rates

 Liability $398

-Rates are based on $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all states and for all Suburban models.
+Prices are based on $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and for all Suburban models.

-For a driver around age 40, Chevrolet Suburban insurance rates range from as low as $460 for liability-only coverage to the much higher price of $2,950 for a driver who has had serious violations or accidents.
+For a driver around age 40, prices range go from as cheap as $460 for a discount liability-only rate to the much higher price of $2,950 for high-risk insurance.

 Liability Only $460